jenkins-x-plugins/jx-release-version/README.md

 Optionnaly, it can filter tags based on a given pattern: if you use `from-tag:v1` it will use the latest tag matching the `v1` pattern.
 Note that it uses [Go's stdlib regexp](https://golang.org/pkg/regexp/) - you can see the [syntax](https://golang.org/pkg/regexp/syntax/).
 This feature can be used to maintain 2 major versions in parallel: for each, you just configure the right pattern, so that `jx-release-version` retrieves the right previous version, and bump it as it should.

+Optionnaly, it can fetch the tags from a remote repository named `origin`, if you set the `-fetch-tags` flag, or the `FETCH_TAGS` environment variable to `true`.
+It will fetch the tags before trying to find the previous version.

 Note that if it can't find a tag, it will fail.